Analysis: Foreign traders invade grain giants' North American turf

 Large U.S. and Canadian grain companies that have come up for sale are offering Asian and European traders like Glencore (GLEN.L) and Noble Group (NOBG.SI) a rare chance to secure a foothold in the market.

-They are jumping on the opportunities in hopes of expanding operations and profits in the low margin, high volume business of grain handling.
-It is creating unprecedented new competition for traditional players on their home turf and the largest wave of consolidation in the industry since Cargill bought grain storage, transportation, export and trading operations in North America, Europe, Latin America and Asia from rival Continental Grain in the late 1990s.
+They are jumping on the opportunities in hopes of expanding operations and profits in the low margin, high volume business of grain handling, creating unprecedented new competition for traditional players on their home turf and the largest wave of consolidation in the industry since Cargill bought rival Continental Grain in the late 1990s.

 The urgency to operate in the United States or Canada, countries that account for more than a third of the world’s corn and wheat exports, has grown because of increasing global demand for crops.
 Other producers like Argentina and Russia have frustrated grain traders in recent years by curbing exports and bringing in disappointing harvests.